smeghead/php-class-diagram/README.md

 #### option `exclude`

 You can specify patterns to exclude files from the processing.
+If you want to ignore a folder, you must specify the relative path to the target php source directory.

 ```bash
 $ vendor/bin/php-class-diagram \